LIMwhatnameisavailable/BRCA-eRNA-Prognosis/README.md

 ## 🛠 Dependencies
 * **R Version:** 4.x
 * **Key Packages:** `survival`, `survminer`, `glmnet`, `timeROC`, `clusterProfiler`, `ggplot2`, `patchwork`, `ggpubr`, `dplyr`, `data.table`.

+* ## 📜 License

+This project is for research and educational purposes.
+The TCGA and GTEx data are subject to their respective original license terms.

+---

+State Key Laboratory of Digital Medical Engineering, School of Biological Science and Medical Engineering, Southeast University

+Contact: 213230182@seu.removethis.edu.cn